rickardlindberg/rickardlindberg.me/writing/kinesis-advantage-2-setup/index.markdown

     {key to trigger the macro}>{speed9}{-lalt}{kp0}{kp2}{kp2}{kp9}{+lalt}

-This instruct the keyboard to press and hold left alt, then press keypad 0, keypad 2, keypad 2, keypad 9, and then release left alt.
+This instruct the keyboard to press and hold `LeftAlt`, then press keypad 0, keypad 2, keypad 2, keypad 9, and then release `LeftAlt`.
 And this at speed 9 which is the fastest speed.
-This macro can be triggered by any key at my choosing.
+This macro can be triggered by any key of choice.

 In total I will need 12 macros.
 First 3 macros for the lowercase 'å', 'ä', and 'ö'.
 Then 3 more for the uppercase versions.
 And all those 6 are different on